-The Menus screen is accessed by going to main menu → Appearance → Menus.
+The Menus screen is accessed by clicking on Appearance → Menus.

 1. By default your website has no menus created.
-To begin, create a menu by entering a name and then clicking the blue Create Menu button to the right.
-For example, “Main Menu”.
+Start by entering a name and then click on the blue Create Menu button on the right.

-4. Once you have clicked on the checkbox, click the Add to Menu button to confirm your choice.
+4. Now, click the Add to Menu button to confirm your choice.

-5. Now the page, titled Sample Page, is present in the Menu Structure column and the Main Menu as well.
+5. The page titled Sample Page is now present in both the Menu Structure column and the Main Menu.

-Make sure to click Save Menu after making any changes to the menu or they will be lost.
+Make sure to click Save Menu after making any changes or they will be lost.

-6. In order for the menu to appear on the front-end it needs to be assigned to a display location.
-Just like sidebars, display locations are areas around your site that can have a specific type of content assigned to them.
-In this case – it’s menus.
+6. In order for the menu to appear on the front end, it needs to be assigned to a display location.
+Similar to sidebars, display locations are areas around your site that can have a specific type of content assigned to them, in this case – menus.